Pyla

 Pyla (Πύλα (/el/); Pile) is a village in Larnaca District, Cyprus.
 It is one of only four villages located within the United Nations Buffer Zone, the other three being Athienou, Troulloi and Deneia.
 Pyla is located in the eastern part of the island, adjacent to the British Sovereign Base Area of Dhekelia.
 From a legal point of view, it is administered as all other areas controlled by the government of the Republic of Cyprus, but policed by UN peacekeepers.

-The village is special in the respect that it is the only settlement in Cyprus still inhabited by both its original Greek Cypriot and Turkish Cypriot inhabitants.
+The village is notable in the respect that it is the only settlement in Cyprus still inhabited by both its original Greek Cypriot and Turkish Cypriot inhabitants.
 850 of the inhabitants are Greek Cypriots and 487 are Turkish Cypriots.
 The village has three churches and one mosque.

 Pyla-Kokkinokremos is an archaeological site dating to the Late Bronze Age.